 Berlin's Formula E street circuit switched in 2016 to a new venue in the Mitte district, with the famous Alexanderplatz and Fernsehturm providing notable backdrops.

-Hastily arranged after Tempelhof Airport (used successfully in 2015) was turned into a refugee camp as part of the German capital's response to the European migration crisis.
-The new central location sees a 2.030km circuit laid out around Strausberger Platz and towards Alexanderplatz with the pitlane on Karl-Marx-Allee.
+The circuit was hastily prepared after Tempelhof Airport (used successfully in 2015) was turned into a refugee camp as part of the German capital's response to the European migration crisis.
+The new central location saw a 2.030km circuit laid out around Strausberger Platz and towards Alexanderplatz with the pitlane on Karl-Marx-Allee.